pmwenzel/mlad-benchmark-baselines/README.md

 ## Baselines

-The baselines for our challenge are based on the following GitHub projects:
+The baselines for our challenge are currently based on the following GitHub projects:

 * [R2D2](https://github.com/naver/r2d2)
 * [D2-Net](https://github.com/mihaidusmanu/d2-net)